BasPieren/frontend-applications/README.md

 Inside the template I also declared the `<v-question>` tag which would be the component to hold the questions that the user would have to fill out.

 So after the main I started work on the question component.
-The first setup looked something like this:
+The first setup looked like this:

 ```
 Vue.component('v-question', {